 Scotto: If they go a different direction, one guy I’m sure you can bank on hearing his name out there in some form is Masai Ujiri.
 Whether it’s for leverage or not, when it comes to executive openings, his name always seems to find its way out there — and for a good reason after building the Toronto Raptors.

 You can follow Michael Scotto on Twitter: @MikeAScotto

-Business, NBA, Podcast, Featured, Top, Ben Simmons, Bradley Beal, Caris LeVert, Damian Lillard, Davis Bertans, Dirk Nowitzki, James Wiseman, Jarrett Allen, John Wall, Jrue Holiday, Michael Porter Jr., Russell Westbrook, Thomas Bryant, Atlanta Hawks, Denver Nuggets, Golden State Warriors, New Orleans Pelicans, New York Knicks, Philadelphia 76ers, Washington Wizards
+Business, NBA, Podcast, Top, Ben Simmons, Bradley Beal, Caris LeVert, Damian Lillard, Davis Bertans, Dirk Nowitzki, James Wiseman, Jarrett Allen, John Wall, Jrue Holiday, Michael Porter Jr., Russell Westbrook, Thomas Bryant, Atlanta Hawks, Denver Nuggets, Golden State Warriors, New Orleans Pelicans, New York Knicks, Philadelphia 76ers, Washington Wizards